obfemiojo/alx-zero_day/0x03-git/README.md

-Created a new directory called 0x03-git in your alx-zero_day repo.
+Created a new directory called 0x03-git in my alx-zero_day repo.